Skip to main content

 This is the final, ultimate iCloud email security step you need to take before proceeding with the steps below.
 After that, ensure all is well before you get down to every other detail.

-Setting Up SPF for iCloud Custom Domains
+How Do You Configure Up SPF for iCloud Custom Domains?

 SPF stands for Sender Policy Framework.
 Essentially, it allows the receiving mail servers to verify and validate that messages **sent from your domain are indeed originating from an approved source.
 This reduces the likelihood of spoofed emails appearing to originate from your iCloud address.